We're Your Tree Care and Tree Removal Partner!

 Another invasive, the spotted lanternfly, is inching west after its discovery in Pennsylvania in 2014.
 The China native feeds on more than 70 tree species, including maples, oaks, lindens, hickory and black walnut.

-Blocking insect damage, once again, is about proactivity.
-Repellents are applied in two ways: injecting directly into trees, or drenching soil beneath for roots to absorb.
+Preventing insect harm, once again, is about proactivity.
+Repellents are applied in two ways: injecting directly into trees, or drenching soil beneath for roots to take in.

 Just as you wouldn’t skip seeing a doctor for years on end, don’t risk the health of your trees.
 Contact Dorshak Tree Specialists for a complimentary checkup.
 Yes, their “tree doctors” still make house calls to Ozaukee County.